WhisperingChaos/dkrcp/README.md

 # add desired metadata settings.

 Ex: 2
-# copy a statically linked golang executable from an image derived FROM by Docker's
+# copy a statically linked golang executable from an image derived FROM Docker's
 # golang:onbuild image.  golang static link options for this example aren't
 # necessary, as the code does not depend on dynamic golang components.
 #